andrewsnowden/flask-starter/README.md

     $ virtualenv venv
     $ source venv/bin/activate

-First you must install the python package dependencies using PIP:
+First you must install the python package dependencies using PIP.
+By default the project installs database drivers for both MySQL and PostgreSQL, you can remove the one you do not plan to use from requirements.txt if you like.

     $ pip install -r requirements.txt